thombashi/sqlitebiter/README.rst

                                       Defaults to 'out.sqlite'.
       -a, --append                    Append table(s) to existing database.
       --add-primary-key PRIMARY_KEY_NAME
-                                      Add 'PRIMARY KEY AUTOINCREMENT' column with
-                                      the specified name.
+                                      Add 'PRIMARY KEY AUTOINCREMENT' column to a converted table with the specified name.
       --convert-config TEXT           [experimental] Configurations for data
                                       conversion.
 The option can be used only for url subcommand.